UBC-MDS/project-report/README.md

 ```
 ## The Data Set

-The data set used in this project is a modified and clean dataset taken from the Disease Control and Prevention (CDC), through the Behavioral Risk Factor Surbellance System (BRFSS) for the year of 2015.
-This dataset is annually collected by the CDC, which is a health-related phone survey.
-This dataset can be accessed through the CDC and can be found [here](https://www.cdc.gov/brfss/annual_data/annual_2015.html).
+The data set used in this project to predict diabetes is taken from the Center for Disease Control and Prevention (CDC), through the Behavioral Risk Factor Surbellance System (BRFSS) for the year of 2015.
+This dataset is collected annually by the CDC, via a phone survey of over 400,000 Americans on health-related risk behaviours, chronic health conditions, and the use of preventative services.
+Details of this dataset can be found [here](https://www.cdc.gov/brfss/annual_data/annual_2015.html).

-The modified and cleaned dataset follows the approach used in the Diabetes Health Indicator Dataset from Kaggle found [here](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset) to include health indicators relating to diabetes.
+We modified and cleaned the fulL CDC dataset to include only project relevant variables following a approach used by Alex Teboul in `Diabetes Health Indicators Dataset Notebook` on Kaggle found [here](https://www.kaggle.com/code/alexteboul/diabetes-health-indicators-dataset-notebook/notebook).

-The dataset consist of 22 columns; one target and 21 features.
-The target variable has three classes:
+The dataset consist of 22 columns; one target and 21 feature variables.
+We found from our EDA that there does exist class imbalance in the dataset.
+Each row in our dataset represents health indicators from every respondent.
+The target variable, `Diabetes_012`,  has three classes:
 * 0 : no diabetes or only during pregnancy,
 * 1 : for prediabetes,
 * 2 : diabetes.

-The feature variables in this dataset includes:
+### The feature variables in this dataset includes:

 |Variabl | Type | Question | Values |
 | -------|------|-----| -------|